jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 :width: 70%
 ```

 Now let's go to loading our data.
 We'll use `DocumentArray` from the library `docarray`.
-We'll go through all the files in our directory.
+We'll go through
-And we'll recursively read all files that end with `.off`.
-We split the files between two `DocumentArray`s depending on their uri to train
+all the files in our directory and we'll recursively read all files that end with .off.
-and test.
+We split the files between two `DocumentArray`s depending on their uri to train and test.

 Finally we save the resulting `DocumentArray`s into binary files for later use.